 The cpu operates at 48mhz and has full access to the UNIBUS.
 It fields as registers accesses and controls DMA to/from the UNIBUS.
 I wrote a simple serial port "command line interface" which allows me to do things like load the RL02 bootstrap into memory and run various diagnostics and tests.

-The first prototype board is up and running (since last summer, in fact).
-The cpu works and talks to the CF disk.
-I implemented the simple async CPLD with basic firmware and got RL11 emulation working enough to boot RT11.
+The first prototype board had some serious flaws in the power plane, but I was able to use "air wires" to fix all of them.
+The cpu worked fine as did the CF fisk.
+I implemented a simple async CPLD with basic firmware and got RL11 emulation working enough to boot RT11.

-Frustrated with some problems with high cpu overhead and status reads during dma, I have implemented a more modern synchronous version of the CPLD.
-It has simple state machines for register access and DMA.
+I found the cpu overhead was too high during repeated status register reads so next implemented a more modern synchronous (i.e. clocked) version of the CPLD.
+It uses several simple state machines for register access and DMA.
 It works much better and offloads the cpu quite a bit.